labex-labs/open-source-labs/rust/rust-book/lab-ch10-03-lifetime-syntax/step4.md

 }
 ```

-Listing 10-19: A `main` function that calls the `longest` function to find the
-longer of two string slices
+Listing 10-19: A `main` function that calls the `longest` function to find the longer of two string slices

-Note that we want the function to take string slices, which are references,
-rather than strings, because we don’t want the `longest` function to take
-ownership of its parameters.
-Refer to “String Slices as Parameters” on page XX
-for more discussion about why the parameters we use in Listing 10-19 are the
-ones we want.
+Note that we want the function to take string slices, which are references, rather than strings, because we don't want the `longest` function to take ownership of its parameters.
+Refer to "String Slices as Parameters" on page XX for more discussion about why the parameters we use in Listing 10-19 are the ones we want.

-If we try to implement the `longest` function as shown in Listing 10-20, it
+If we try to implement the `longest` function as shown in Listing 10-20, it won't compile.
-won’t compile.

 Filename: `src/main.rs`